BD2KGenomics/protect/MANUAL.md

 These flags describe the arguments for conducting expression calling.

     rsem:
-        index_tar: /path/to/rsem_index.tar.gz  -> The Indexes to use for rsem.
+        index_tar: /path/to/rsem_index.tar.gz  -> The indexes to use for rsem.
 Protect provides indexes in the S3 bucket `cgl-protect-data` under the folder `hg19_references`.